photo © Frank Dietsche

 Ongoing projects include solo concerts, workshops, Sound Prints with Joe Lovano and Dave Douglas, as well as various festival concerts with John Zorn.

-An active musician on five continents, Robyn moved to Germany during a heyday of experimental and adventurous classical composition.
-She has premiered and recorded some of the most important solo percussion works of the 20th and 21st centuries, working with composers Karlheinz Stockhausen, Iannis Xenakis, and Morton Feldman, presenting their works on tours in Africa, India, Asia, the USA, South America and Mexico.
-With her percussion quintet “glorious percussion” and Gustavo Dudamel, she premiered Sofia Gubaidulinas’s acclaimed composition “glorious percussion’.
-Her solo and concerto performances with music by John Cage, Helmuth Lachenmann, and Olga Neuwirth have been presented at festivals like The Proms, Salzburger Festspiel, Musikfest Berlin, Holland Festival, to name a few.
+Robyn moved to Germany during the heyday of experimental and adventurous artistic exchanges, and stayed for the inspiring dialogue going on then between composition and performance.
+She has premiered/recorded some of the most important solo percussion works of the 20th and 21st centuries, working with composers Karlheinz Stockhausen, Iannis Xenakis, John Cage, Morton Feldman, presenting their works on tours through Africa, India, Asia, Australia, South and North America and Mexico.
+She premiered Sofia Gubaidulina “Glorious Percussion” with Gustavo Dudamel.
+Concerto performances with works by John Cage, Georg Friedrich Haas, Helmuth Lachenmann, and Olga Neuwirth, have been presented at festivals, like Muskiest Berlin, Holland Festival, BBC Proms, Salzburg Festival to name a few.

-Since 1998, as founder of RhythmLab, she has taken drumming workshops to countless cities, involving students, professionals and aficionados alike in rhythm workshops and concerts of original percussion music.
-Originally conceived for children and teenagers, often conducted specifically for adults, the experience focuses on the immediacy of sonic discovery and the tactile intensity of music – in rhythm, sound and movement.
+Since 1998.
+As founder of RhythmLab, she has taken percussion workshops to countless cities, involving students, professionals and aficionados alike in rhythm workshops and concerts of original music for percussion.
+Conceived for children, often conducted specifically for adults or teens, the experience focuses on the immediacy of sonic discovery and tactile intensity of music – in rhythm, sound and movement.

-Schulkowsky’s virtuosity has been captured on over 20 recordings, including cds with violist Kim Kashkashian and trumpet players Nils Petter Molvaer and Reinhold Friedrich, and seminal recordings of compositions by Morton Feldman and Christian Wolff, with whom she has collaborated for over 20 years.
+Schulkowsky’s virtuosity has been captured numerous recordings, including productions with trumpeters Nils Petter Molvaer and Reinhold Friedrich, drummer Joey Baron (Now You Hear Me—INTAKT), electronic duo Gebrueder Teichmann (Time Bends, 2022) and seminal recordings of music by Morton Feldman (Crippled Symmetry, 1994) and Christian Wolff, with whom she has collaborated for over 30 years (Percussionist Songs, 8 Duos, 10 Exercises).